 The cutting deck of this mower is adjustable to different heights so you can set the grass blade size that works for you.
 Its ultimate highlight is its engine which is a masterpiece of the popular brand Briggs & Stratton – a renowned maker of quality mower engines.

-The engine can handle a maximum 27 horsepower, with a speed of 8.5 mph and 5 mph for reverse direction.
-According to our calculations, this speed can already cover 3-4 acres in just under an hour.
+The engine can handle a maximum of 27 horsepower, with speeds of 8.5 mph and 5 mph in the reverse direction.
+According to our calculations, this speed can already cover 3-4 acres in under an hour.

 - Power: 24 horsepower